jlroo/node-app/README.md

 INFO[0184] Cloudformation stack status                   stackStatus="CREATE_IN_PROGRESS"
 ```

-The cluster is now up and runnig and we need to add tasks with the docker images.
+The cluster is now up and running and we need to add tasks using the docker images.
 To do that we need to
-create an YML file with the parameters to upload the docker containers:
+create an YAML (YML) file with the parameters to upload the docker containers:

 ### Docker Compose file (YAML)
-This file will help us to create pull the images from docker Hub, create connections between
+This file will help us to create/pull the images from docker Hub, connect different applications.
+In this case the nodejs app and mongodb, we can also open the port for the app and more see [aws-docker-basics](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html).

-the nodejs app and the mongodb service, also open the port for the app and more (see aws docs):
+Here is the docker-compose.yml file:

 ```
 > docker-compose.yml